Maine School of Ministry(MESOM) News

 2025 DUES for both Association and Conference will be invoiced to churches in the Spring, and are due May 15th.

-Debra DeLong is the new Association Treasurer.
+Debra DeLong is our Cumberland Association Treasurer.
 All Maine Conference and Cumberland Association dues (also Scholarship Fund donations) should be sent to Deb at her address -152 Puritan Drive, Westbrook, ME 04092.
 Her email address is djgdelong@gmail.com.
 Checks should still be made payable to the Cumberland Association but mailed to Deb’s home address.

 Beginning on Jan.
 1, 2024, the standard mileage rate for the use of a car (also vans, pickups or panel trucks) is 67 cents per mile for business miles driven.
 Please check IRS.gov for 2025 rate.
 The tax-deductible mileage rate for volunteers (not employees) driving in service of charitable organizations: $.14/mile (set by federal statute, not the IRS, and does not change annually).